 The 1996 Telecom Act also eliminates previous prohibitions on the provision of InterLATA long distance service by the RBOCs and the GTE Operating Companies ("GTEOCs").
 The RBOCs are now permitted to provide InterLATA long distance service outside those states in which they provide local exchange service ("out-of-region long distance service") upon receipt of any necessary state or federal regulatory approvals that are otherwise applicable to the provision of intrastate or interstate long distance service.
 Under the 1996 Telecom Act, the RBOCs will be allowed to provide long distance service within the regions in which they also provide local exchange service ("in-region service") upon specific approval of the FCC and satisfaction of other conditions, including compliance with a checklist of regulations and policies, including those pertaining to interconnection, designed to enhance competition in the local marketplace.
-The GTEOCS are permitted to enter the long distance market without regard to limitations by region, although regulatory approvals otherwise applicable to the provision of long distance service will need to be obtained.
+An RBOC recently challenged in federal court the 1996 Telecom Act's restrictions on in-region long distance services.
+The GTEOCs are permitted to enter the long distance market without regard to limitations by region, although regulatory approvals otherwise applicable to the provision of long distance service will need to be obtained.
 The GTEOCs are also subject to the provisions of the 1996 Telecom Act that impose interconnection and other requirements on LECs.